Home/Blog/Lifestyle/Food & Nutrition/20 Foods Rich in Vitamin C for Better Health and Wellness

 12. Kiwis

 A medium kiwi provides 64 milligrams of vitamin C or 71% of the daily value.
 Kiwis are also high in vitamin K and folate.
-They improve digestive health due to their high fiber content, making them a great addition to a balanced diet.
+They are a good source of fibre, which supports digestive health, making them a great addition to a balanced diet.

 13. Broccoli